tonywhatever/deb_build4skippy/README.md

 ## Caveat

-**Ubuntu**, as usual, had to use a different or just a renamed set of 'jpeg*' libraries.
+**Ubuntu** uses a different set of 'jpeg*' libraries.
 The below described recipe and the provided binaries **will not work for Ubuntu and Ubuntu-based distros**.
 I am sure it can be made to work with a few adjustments and tests but I personally won't do it (not enough hours in my day).
 Feel free to fork it.

 ## How to create a skippy-xd debian package?